r8teful/website/content/post/SoMuchHasHappened.md

 +++
-title = "So much has happened!" description = ""
+title = "So much has happened" description = ""
 date = "2023-08-15"
 +++